Supreme Court denies request to block Illinois ban on semi-automatic rifles

 "No founding-era precedent remotely burdens Second Amendment rights as much as an absolute ban on a category of arms commonly held by law-abiding citizens for lawful purposes," they argued.

 But top Illinois officials urged the Supreme Court to allow the bans to take effect.
-In a filing with the high court, they argued that it is "not indisputable" that large-capacity magazines are "arms" within the meaning of the Second Amendment, and said the gun rights supporters failed to demonstrate that semi-automatic rifles are commonly used for self-defense.
+In a filing with the high court, they said that the question of whether large-capacity magazines are considered "arms," as opposed to accessories, under the Second Amendment is not settled, and said the gun rights supporters failed to demonstrate that semi-automatic rifles are commonly used for self-defense.

 "By prohibiting the manufacture and sale of weapons and magazines increasingly used in the deadliest mass shootings, the Act comfortably fits within this pattern of regulation in response to new forms of violent crime perpetrated with technologically advanced weapons," they wrote.
 "The public safety justifications underlying the Act are nearly identical to those that prompted 18th, 19th, and 20th century legislatures to regulate categories of weapons associated with an increase in homicides attributable to specific weapons and other criminal misuse."